Shahrukh-13/Octoskull/README.md

 The PCB is designed for a single layer board (Ideally two layer board will be better), I am using a lot of jumpers in this layout which should be avoided.
 Now I know that the circuit works, I will move to a two layer PCB in the next rev. I will try to place all the components in a different way so it occupies less space.

 # Blender project
+In the blender project I have twelve armatures that represent the twelve servos, I have given Servo IDs 1-12.
+To setup armatures as servos you need to use Blender Servo Animation Add on: https://github.com/timhendriks93/blender-servo-animation.
+Once this addon is added you can set each armature as a servo and give it a unique ID.

 ![rec2-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/b761d5fa-6bb4-4942-a8d3-2af8f3955650)

+In live mode the unique servo ID is sent in the serial message to Arduino to control the corresponding servo.
+The serial message protocol is documented here: https://github.com/timhendriks93/blender-servo-animation?tab=readme-ov-file#command-protocol.
+Once the animation is exported, a bone[] array is generated for each servo.
+These bone[] arrays are used to play the animation in a loop.

 # Arduino
 I am using Arduino Mega 2560 to control 12 Servos, WS2812 RGB LEDs, 3 Relays.